 Popular music in the 20th century championed the idea that musicians are special people – magical, untouchable.
 But this idea didn’t last.

-This is the story we set out to tell in A Divorce Before Marriage, a feature length, Kickstarter-funded documentary about Leeds band I Like Trains.
+This is the story we set out to tell in feature documentary A Divorce Before Marriage, a Kickstarter-funded film about Leeds band I Like Trains.

 A band in the middle